regolith-linux/website/content/en/docs/Overview/_index.md

   What is Regolith?
 ---

 Regolith is a collection of open source components that together form a desktop environment.
-Almost all of the UI components that are used to build Regolith are independent open source projects that have simply been configured for a specific workflow and visual aesthetic.
-Most computer desktop environments are optimized for ease-of-use and familiarity with commercial operating systems such as Microsoft Windows or Apple's OS X. In contrast, Regolith provides a way of interacting with a computer that is **optimized for user productivity**.
+Many of the UI components that are used to build Regolith are independent open source projects that have simply been integrated, packaged, and configured for a specific workflow and visual aesthetic.
+Most computer desktop environments are optimized for ease-of-use and familiarity with commercial operating systems such as Microsoft Windows or Apple's OS X. In contrast, Regolith provides a way of interacting with a computer that is **optimized for user productivity** and does not attempt to mimic legacy UI paradigmns for familiarity.

 ## The Keyboard, the Mouse, and the Monitor

 Regolith places emphasis on the keyboard input device over the mouse, in relation to most other desktop environments.
 This is for one reason: productivity.
+Specifically, the amount of time it takes to press a keybinding on the keyboard is less than the amount of time it takes your hand to move from the keyboard to the mouse, execute a series of clicks to get to a desired action, and then get your hands back on the keyboard.
+While this time difference is small, it adds up quickly due to frequent interactions.

 But this benefit comes with a one-time cost: learning the keybindings.
 In exchange for this up-front cost, the user is subsequently able to perform general computer actions faster and with less foreground thought.
 Additionally, by pushing more of the computer actions into the user's memory, more of the computer's visual interface can be devoted to the user's applications.
 Put another way, the Regolith interface devotes more bandwidth to the user's application and less to the general management of the computer.
-And because ultimately the productive output of the user is a result of interaction with *applications*, the general productivity of the user is enhanced.
+And because ultimately the productive output of the user is a result of interaction with *applications*, the general productivity of the user is increased.
 This is a subjective benefit, and may be more or less important to the user.

 ## Tiling Windows